shadabakhtar97/Github/README.md

 You can combine and nest these elements to format your README.md file in a way that suits your project's documentation needs.
 GitHub will render the Markdown content as formatted text when you view the README file on the repository page.
 Make sure to preview your changes on GitHub to ensure they appear as expected.

 ### --------------------------------------------------------------------------------------------------------------------------
+### GitHub Overview

-GitHub is a web-based platform that provides a wide range of features and tools for version control, collaboration, and software development.
+**GitHub** is a web-based platform that provides a wide range of features and tools for version control, collaboration, and software development.
 It is one of the most popular and widely used platforms for managing and hosting code repositories.
 Here's an overview of GitHub and its key features:

 1. **Version Control**: GitHub uses Git, a distributed version control system, to help developers track changes in their codebase over time.
 This enables multiple developers